Xiangyi1996/double-batched-fft-library/README.md

 model.trainer.initialize_params();

 for (int i =0; i< n_iterations; i++){
+	// fill input here with your code

 	model.train.training_step(inputs, output, target, grads, losses, scale);

 }

 ```

 ## Build

-To build the tiny-nn librairy, currently you need to upload all the files from the repos inside a unique folder and run the following command :
+To build the tiny-nn librairy, you can clone the github repo on your machine and then your code inside a main function in the source folder, then you can build the library using :

 source /opt/intel/oneapi/setvars.sh intel64
 make <options>